nabilram/surf-and-shake/README.md

 * Client is now asking for temp statistics for specific months (June and December)\
 * Client has provided source data in SQLite form

-## Outcomes -- Preciptation in Jun vs. Dec
+## Outcomes, Preciptation in Jun vs Dec:
 * Statistical analysis shows these three delta in temperate data b/w Jun and Dec
     * Max precipitation is higher in June by two units.
         * This data aligns with Hawaii's monsoon season which begins in June